Musical chords, multiple melodic lines, as well as the intervals between tones -- all may all be "inverted."

 The part immediately above a pedal point in the bass serves as the bass of the harmony and is figured to indicate the chord.

-When the pedal point is in the bass, it's placed on the first scale degree (tonic) or 5th scale degree (dominant); the pedal point might also be placed in the tenor, alto, or soprano voices.
+When the pedal point is in the bass, it's most commonly placed on the 1st (tonic) or 5th (dominant) scale degrees -- less commonly, although sometimes, on the 3rd (mediant) degree; a pedal point could also be placed in the tenor, alto, or soprano voices.

 The Op.
-11 Prelude is an example of a composition where a dominant pedal point appears in the tenor line and several times in the bass [See blog, Free Stuff].
+11 Prelude is an example of a composition where a dominant pedal point appears several times in the bass and as an inverted pedal point in the tenor [See blog, Free Stuff].

 In the second case, we also find that 2 separate lines (parts, or voices) of music can be "inverted" or switched so that the original lower one is made to sound above the original high one.